codemargaret/pet-adoption/README.md

 ## User Stories
 * _As a user, I want to..._
 * _View a landing page with contact info and a description of the company._
+* _See a list of clickable links to adoption resources._
 * _See a list of types of pets available for adoption._

 ## Project Goals